enkindle/FEM-React/README.md

+# This Repo is where I will be syncing the work I do for the workshop
+This will be a work in progress.

 # Frontend Masters Workshop App

 This repo is for the workshop on "Building Modern Single-Page Web Applications" workshop at [Frontend Masters, June 2015](https://frontendmasters.com/workshops/web-apps/).